beetbox/beets/docs/guides/advanced.rst

     beet modify context=party artist:'beastie boys'

+By default beets will show you the changes that are about to be applied and ask if you really want to apply them to all, some or none of the items or albums.

-And then :doc:`query </reference/query>` your music just as you would with any other field::
+Then :doc:`query </reference/query>` your music just as you would with any other field::

     beet ls context:mope